Carpal Tunnel Release

 We can book you in to see a Consultant Orthopaedic Hand and Wrist Surgeon for an initial consultation, usually within 48 hours.
 In addition to surgery, we perform a number of different hand and wrist surgeries at One Ashford Hospital, including excision of ganglion surgery, Dupuytren’s fasciectomy and trigger finger release.
 We are ideally placed to see patients based in Ashford, Kent, Maidstone, Dover, Canterbury, Folkestone and all nearby areas.

 You can use your private medical insurance or pay for your Carpal Tunnel Release treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital